Steps to sell FSBO | Pros and cons | Money-saving alternatives

 Cash buyers are often the fastest route to sell without a realtor.
 They can make on-the-spot offers and close within 7–14 days.

-But remember, if you’re aiming for the highest sale price, investors might not be your best bet.
-They buy homes at lower prices (often around 70% of fair market value) to profit from fixing and then reselling or renting them.
+But remember, if you aim for the highest sale price, investors might not be your best bet.
+They buy homes at lower prices (often around 70% of fair market value) to profit from fixing and reselling or renting them.

 » COMPARE: Companies that buy houses for cash